jonahpena/jonahpena.github.io/_pages/about.md

 ## Long-Term Goals and Aspirations

-My long-term goal is to become a master back-end developer, understanding every aspect of the back end like the back of my hand.
-Once I have enough experience, I'd love to pursue a role as a manager or director in the software development field.
-I am laid-back, flexible, and easy to work with, but extremely ambitious and hardworking.
+Once I have enough experience, I'd love to pursue a role as a leader director in the software development field.
+I'm laid-back, flexible, and easy to work with, but extremely ambitious and hardworking.

 My love for finding solutions and solving problems drives my passion for software development.
 I look forward to continuing to learn, grow, and make a positive impact on the world through technology.